vdaas/vald/dockers/discoverer/k8s/README.md

 `vald-discoverer-k8s` is used for one of the components of the Vald cluster, which means it should be used on the Kubernetes cluster, not the local environment or Docker.

-Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploy Vald cluster.
+Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploying the Vald cluster.

 ## Versions